 - What's the difference between a for-loop and a while-loop?

 - A for-loop can only iterate (loop) "over" collections of things.
 A while-loop can do any kind of iteration (looping) you want.
 However, while-loops are harder to get right and you normally can get many things done with for-loops.

 - Loops are hard.
 How do I figure them out?

 - The main reason people don't understand loops is because they can't follow the "jumping" that the code does.
 When a loop runs, it goes through its block of code, and at the end it jumps back to the top.
 To visualize this, put print statements all over the loop printing out where in the loop Python is running and what the variables are set to at those points.
-Put prints before the loop, at the top of the loop, in the middle, and at the bottom.
+Write print lines before the loop, at the top of the loop, in the middle, and at the bottom.
 Study the output and try to understand the jumping that's going on.